-Activity Plan for FY 2021 - 2023: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2018 - 2020: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.

-To meet performance objectives, MSP-CVED currently utilizes three civilian FTE auditors to conduct safety audits and MC Investigators on a part-time basis to complete safety audits.
+To meet performance objectives, MSP-CVED currently utilizes three civilian FTE auditors to conduct safety audits and MC Investigators on a part-time basis to complete safety audits

-MSP-CVED plans to hire one civilian FTE safety auditor to conduct safety audits in FY2021 if inventory trends improve and budgetary restrcitions allow.
+MSP-CVED has observed a 126% increase in the number of NEP carriers added to the inventory over the previous 18 months (A & I monthly trend reports).
+MSP-CVED plans to hire one civilian FTE safety auditor to conduct safety audits in FY2020.
 This would be to replace a FTE auditor that retired in October 2017.
-This would bring MSP-CVED staffing levels to four civilian FTE auditors.
+This would bring MSP-CVED staffling levels to four civilian FTE auditors.
 MSP-CVED will also use one secretary and additional administrative staff on a part-time basis, as needed, for scheduling and operational oversight of the program.